sogilis/Blog/site/content/posts/2020-10-27-uas_cybersecurity.md

 The last step consists in new SAIL determination, the process is described as follows:

 1) Determine a SAIL corresponding to the values of ARC and GRC (see Figure.
 2) (classical SORA methodology).
 This value is called 2D-SAIL.
-2) Determine SAIL value corresponding to PRC value
+2) Determine SAIL value corresponding to PRC value.
 3) Choose the higher SAIL value (more critical) between the two determined SAIL values as the 3D-SAIL or the final SAIL corresponding to the operation.

 The 2D-SAIL and 3D-SAIL mentioned above are two different values.
 The main different point between them